guijinSON/guijinSON.github.io/Learn_More.md

 </ul><br/>
 <h3> KoCLIP</h3>
  <ul><li> Abstract <br/>
  KoCLIP, a Korean port for OpenAI's CLIP, is the first attempt ever to open-source a multi-modal A.I in Korean.
 Our team utilizes a transfer-learning like method, by fine-tuning pretrained text and image encoder models.
-Two versions of the model, Base and Large is provided through a repository in HuggingFace.</li> <br/>
+Two versions of the model, Base and Large is provided through a repository in HuggingFace.
+Ranked top 15 among 100+ global teams in Flax/JAX hackathon co-organized by Hugging Face and Google</li> <br/>
  <li>Roles</li>
  <ul>
   <li> Took part in writing the training scripts for the model </li>